le-du6/ld6-readable-redux-udacity-redux-nanoreact/readable-reactux/README.md

 ## App, React and Redux Architecture
 > *The following choices were made regarding the types of React Components*

-To Navigates between Post lidt and Posts detail pages, just click on the left Menu or on the listed Posts themself.
+To Navigates between Posts list and a Post detail page, just click on the left Menu or on the Post itself.

 To Edit a Post, directly click on the Title or Body text (inline editing).

-For the others operations: folow the icons!
+For the others operations: follow the icons!

 Happy bloging.